razzius/weave/README.md

 # Weave

 Weave is a mentorship application designed for connecting faculty with medical and dental students.
-Currently it is somewhat specific to Harvard Medical School and Harvard School of Dental Medicine, but it is intended to be configurable to the needs of different medical schools.
+Currently it is somewhat specific to Duke Medical School, but it is intended to be configurable to the needs of different medical schools.

 ## Tech Stack